rkruk/gentoo-server-setup/README.md

 rc-update add metalog default
 ```
 It looks a bit chaotic.. - but don't worry :).
 A few final touches with nginx and we are done here.
-In the `/etc/nginx/nginx.conf` file - there was mentioned something about `mime.types` - right?
-Lets edit that file:
+In the `/etc/nginx/nginx.conf` file - there is `mime.types` line - right?
+Lets check if we have it as it should be:

 ```bash
 nano /etc/nginx/mime.types